- Securities firms filed 5 SARs for “Other Suspicious Activity” for every 1 SAR filed relating to securities fraud schemes.

 - There are 12 times as many Fraud, Identification, Money Laundering, Other and Structuring SARs filed by securities firms as there are SARs filed for securities fraud schemes.

 Identity Theft was the most frequently reported “Other Suspicious Activity” at securities firms and was the second most reported suspicious activity overall at securities firms.
+In these circumstances, the need for an identity theft lawyer in Denver, or a lawyer based closer to the location of the incident could be required if it has escalated, or the person wants to file charges.

 Wire fraud was the most frequently reported suspicious activity overall at securities firms.
 Wire fraud also lead the way over other means to move funds such as ACH, check and credit/debit card fraud at securities firm.
 Account Takeover comes in 3rd within Fraud schemes.
 Firms can report multiple suspicious activities on each SAR.
 Firms may want to look into such companies as https://castle.io/ to help them with fraud detection as well as stopping account takeover in future instances.